Nestlé Toll House chocolate chip cookie dough recalled - NewsBreak

 ARLINGTON, Va. ( WKBN ) – Some Nestle Toll House chocolate chip cookie dough has been recalled, according to a recall notice issued by Nestlé USA .

-The notice, shared by the Food and Drug Administration, initiated a voluntary recall Thursday of ready-to-bake refrigerated Nestle Toll House Stuffed Chocolate Chip Cookie Dough with Fudge Filling products due to the potential presence of white plastic pieces.“This is no condition for children to be in,” Enid woman arrested after kids found living in ‘uninhabitable’ trailer
+The notice, shared by the Food and Drug Administration, initiated a voluntary recall Thursday of ready-to-bake refrigerated Nestle Toll House Stuffed Chocolate Chip Cookie Dough with Fudge Filling products due to the potential presence of white plastic pieces.Video of Wisconsin supermarket’s massive frozen pizza section goes viral

 The FDA said that the cookie dough was produced between June 2022 and September 2022.
 The dough was distributed in the continental United States and Puerto Rico.
 No illnesses or injuries have been reported.